 We sometimes notice these changes but frequently do nothing about them.
 These things, much like death, are inevitable; however, they can be pushed back and many can be managed or eliminated.

-Oxidative Brain Damage and CDS
+Oxidative Brain Damage, Dog Dementia, and CDS

 The scientific link between aging, neuronal degeneration and free radicals provides an interesting hypothesis – Would reducing oxidative damage in the brain throughout the life of the dog and cat decrease the incidence of CDS.
 A second question that comes to mind – Once CDS becomes apparent would the feeding of brain nutrients and antioxidants prevent further decline or even reverse the cognitive dysfunction behaviors.